Omid Tofighian: Education and career

 Tofighian graduated with a combined honours degree in philosophy and religious studies at the University of Sydney, and earned his PhD at the Leiden University in the Netherlands.
 He has worked as a university teacher at the Abu Dhabi University, in the UAE, was a visiting scholar at K.U.
 Leuven in Belgium and later became an assistant professor in philosophy at the American University in Cairo.

-As of 2021 Tofighian works as a Honorary Research Associate for the Department of Philosophy at the University of Sydney.
+As of 2021 Tofighian works as an Honorary Research Associate for the Department of Philosophy at the University of Sydney.
 He is also a faculty member of Iran Academia as well as campaign manager for the "Why Is My Curriculum White? - Australasia" campaign.
 As an activist, he advocates for asylum seekers and refugees in Australia.

 He has published works on Greek philosophy and mythology, adopting an interdisciplinary approach.

 Tofighian's translated asylum seeker Behrouz Boochani's No Friend But the Mountains: Writing from Manus Prison, which was sent to him one WhatsApp message at a time, from Persian to English, leading to its publication in 2018.
 Writing about the process of working with Boochani on the translation (which took five years), Tofighian wrote:

 Behrouz and I had a mutual understanding; in fact, the translation team embodied a kind of collective intention or shared agency.
 Our literary and philosophical interpretations evolved throughout the process.